 - You can withstand financial emergencies, and thus avoid falling into the debt spiral that usually began with a trip to the nearest payday lender

-- Let’s say your favourite blue chip stock is suddenly trading at 10% below fair market value or an once-in-a-blue-moon investment opportunity lands on your lap, you can jump on these deals quickly without having to sell assets
+- Let’s say your favorite blue-chip stock is suddenly trading at 10% below fair market value or a once-in-a-blue-moon investment opportunity lands on your lap, you can jump on these deals quickly without having to sell assets

 Last but not least, let’s discuss the financial downsides of renting.